 These pups are highly sensitive to emotions, and they can be a little shy.
 Although the long, superbly fluffy coat can be time-consuming to groom, the Rough Collie does make a wonderful family pet.

 The Samoyed is a stunning dog that’s famous for having an incredibly fluffy white coat.
-These happy, talkative dogs are loving, loyal, and just seem to love life, especially when they can spend it with their human family.
-Unfortunately, that loyalty can bring problems in that these pups don’t like being away from their owners, and they can be barkers.
+These happy, talkative dogs are loving, loyal, and just seem to love life.
+They are especially happy when they can spend time with their human family.
+Unfortunately, that loyalty can bring problems in that these pups don’t like being away from their owners.
+This leads to separation anxiety and unwanted barking.

 However, if you can accommodate the Samoyed’s need for company and high-energy personality, you’ll have a loving and lovable fluffy companion for life.